 3D bioprinting enables the generation of precisely controlled 3D cell models and tissue constructs, by engineering anatomically-shaped substrates with tissue-like complexity.
 Due to the high degree of control on structure and composition, 3D bioprinting has the potential to solve many critical unmet needs in medical research, including applications in cosmetics testing, drug discovery, regenerative medicine, and functional organ replacement.1 Personalized models of disease can be created using patient-derived stem cells, such as induced pluripotent stem cells (iPS cells) or mesenchymal stem cells.
 Depending on the application, a range of materials, methods, and cells can be used to yield the desired tissue construct (Figure 1).
+For more in-depth information, including expert review articles on 3D Bioprinting, protocols, and related products, please explore our 3D Bioprinting Handbook.

 Figure 1.3D Bioprinting of tissue and organs.
 Bioinks are created by combining cultured cells and various biocompatable materials.
 Bioinks can then be 3D bioprinted into functional tissue constructs for drug screening, disease modeling, and in vitro transplantation.